KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Daliah.md

  >She knows of the events that happened before the panmnesia spell was cast, causing her to not lose her memory of the previous timeline due to her corrupted magic.
  >To fight for her autonomy and her own life, Daliah devised a plan (and waited for the right time to execute it) to exchange Queen Titania to [[Kindrack Diablo]] for a Celestial Soul Cleanser leading to the attack on The Arrowing (Queen Titania's Ship).
 She did not expect Kindrack to take a lethal swipe at the Queen.
 ##### Abilities
-Daliah is a Phantom Rogue Aberrant Mind Sorcerer features granted by a fraction of the Shadow weave corrupted by Aberrant Rune Magic (but only in her uncontrolled state), which originated from an unknown Great Old One.
+Daliah is a Phantom Rogue Aberrant Mind Sorcerer features granted by a fraction of the Shadow Veil corrupted by Aberrant Rune Magic (but only in her uncontrolled state), which originated from an unknown Great Old One.
 Uncorrupted she is a Arcane Trickster Rogue with Shadow Sorcerer features

 ```statblock
 layout: Basic 5e Layout Copy